A simple universal property of Thom ring spectra: Introduction

 \begin{thm*} For any $n$ and any $k\ge 1$ and $f\colon S^{k} \to BGL_1S^0$ with corresponding $n$-fold loop map $\bar{f} \colon \Omega^n \Sigma^n S^{k} \to BGL_1R$ and with associated characteristic $\chi = \chi(f)$, there is an equivalence $M\bar{f} = \modmod[\Es{n}]{S^0}{\chi}$. \end{thm*}

 This theorem establishes a connection between Thom spectra and versal algebras which allows to transfer results proven for one class to the other.
 We illustrate this idea in Section \ref{sec:applications}.
-For instance, by specializing to $n=2$ and $(1-p)=f_p\colon S^1 \to BGL_1S^0_p$ and using Cohen's computation~\cite{cohenladamay} of the mod $p$ cohomology of the free $\Es{2}$-algebra on $S^1$, we recover the Hopkins--Mahowald theorem
+For instance, by specializing to $n=2$ and $(1-p)=f_p\colon S^1 \to BGL_1S^0_p$ and using the computation of the mod $p$ cohomology of the free $\Es{2}$-algebra on $S^1$ due to Araki and Kudo~\cite[Thm.~7.1]{arakikudo} and Dyer and Lashof~\cite[Thm.~5.2]{dyerlashof} as well as the determination of the corresponding Dyer--Lashof operations by Steinberger~\cite[Ch.~3, Thms.~2.2, 2.3]{hinfty}, we recover the Hopkins--Mahowald theorem

-Our argument simplifies the proofs given by Priddy~\cite{Priddy} and Cohen--May--Taylor \cite{CMT} in that it does not require Kochman's calculations of the homology operations of $BO$ or computations of Steenrod operations, respectively.
-We then describe the topological Hochschild homology and the $\Es{n}$-cotangent complex of the $\Es{n}$-algebras considered above.
-Finally, we sketch work in progress aimed towards extending these methods to cover classes in negative homotopy groups as well.
+This exhibits $H\F_p$ as the versal $\Es{2}$-algebra of characteristic $p$.
+Furthermore, our argument allows us to directly deduce the identification of $H\Z$ as an $\Es{2}$-Thom ring spectrum.
+Finally, we describe the topological Hochschild homology and the $\Es{n}$-cotangent complex of the $\Es{n}$-algebras considered above.